Skip to main content

 6 mentions Positive Neutral Negative

 Players express a desire for enhanced replayability through the introduction of diverse game modes and custom options, which could significantly increase the game's longevity.
-However, recent updates have left some users feeling that the overall replay value remains limited, despite minor improvements in playability.
+However, recent updates have left some users feeling that the replay value remains limited, despite improvements in performance.

 • “Give us game modes outside of just events like tag, cat and mouse, horse, bomb tag, capture flags, etc. Custom game modes even, track editor, etc. All these things to give us some replay value.”